robenkleene/software-references/obs.md

 # OBS

+## Tips

+- You can lock any layer just by clicking the lock icon.

 ## Monitoring

 You can monitor your mic by clicking the gear icon for the audio, choosing `Advanced Audio Properties`, and then choosing `Monitor and Output` under `Audio Monitoring`.